 Vice President and Global Client Partner - Financial Services at Capgemini

 Joined the PRI Board: 2015

-Mr. Ghosh has more than 20 years’ experience working in the IT and business process consulting and outsourcing industry working with large global enterprise clients in various leadership roles.
-His experience includes P/L management, client relationship, business development and account management, strategic program delivery and organizational transformation.
+Mr. Ghosh has more than 20 years’ experience in Technology and business consulting and outsourcing industry and worked with large global enterprise clients in various leadership roles across US, Canada, Europe and Asia.
+His professional experience includes P/L management, digital transformation, client relationship management, business development and account management, marketing , strategic program delivery and organizational transformation.

 Mr. Ghosh holds a Bachelor of Engineering from the Indian Institute of Engineering Science and Technology (IIEST), India and an MBA from the University of Massachusetts, USA.
-Mr. Ghosh has also been appointed Executive Committee Member of the Institute of Corporate Directors (ICD) - Ontario GTA West Chapter.
+Mr. Ghosh is also Executive Committee Member of the Institute of Corporate Directors (ICD) - Ontario GTA West Chapter since 2015.